 3. Saving your natural tooth is likely the best option

 Nothing can fully replace your natural tooth.
 With natural teeth, you may be able to fully enjoy a wide variety of foods necessary to maintain a proper diet.
 Teeth that have been replaced artificially can sometimes cause people to avoid certain foods.
 Keeping your natural teeth is important in allowing you to enjoy the wide variety of foods needed to stay healthy.

 Other disadvantages of implants or the placement of a bridge include possibly needing additional procedures for supporting tissues and adjacent teeth.

-Healthy endodontically treated teeth help patients chew efficiently, maintain the natural appearance of a smile, and keep your teeth pain-free.
+Healthy endodontically treated teeth help patients chew efficiently, maintain the natural appearance of a smile, and keep their teeth pain-free.
 Another great advantage of root canal treatments is that they have a high success rate and can even last a lifetime.

 If you have questions or concerns, it is a good idea to speak with a dentist.
-If your dentist recommends extraction, ask if you may have the option of a root canal.
+If your North Vancouver dentist recommends extraction, ask if you may have the option of a root canal.
 Contact Peak Dental Arts for more information on root canals in North Vancouver.